 Alan S. Blinder

-Dr. Alan S. Blinder is the Vice Chairman of Promontory Interfinancial Network.
+Dr. Alan S. Blinder is a cofounder of Promontory Interfinancial Network.
 He is also the Gordon S. Rentschler Memorial Professor of Economics and Public Affairs at Princeton University.

 Formerly, he was the Vice Chairman of the Board of Governors of the Federal Reserve System.
 Prior to that, Dr. Blinder served as a member of President Clinton’s original Council of Economic Advisers.
 He was also an economic advisor to the presidential campaigns of Bill Clinton, Al Gore, John Kerry, and Hillary Clinton.